openmelody/mt-plugin-theme-manager/README.md

   plugin's `plugin_link` value, if specified.
 * `doc_link` - The URL to the documentation of your theme.
 If unspecified, this falls back to the plugin's `doc_link` value, if specified.
+* `documentation` - Yes, the `documentation` key is different from the `doc_link` key.
+Use this key to supply documentation right in your theme.
+A "Documentation" tab will appear on the Theme Dashboard where your documentation is displayed.
 * `description` - A description of your theme.
 If unspecified, this falls back to the plugin's `description` value, if specified.
 * `version` - The version number of your theme.
 If unspecified, this falls back